robertjdominguez/promptq-resy/README.md

 ## Overview

 PromptQ-Resy is a project that allows you to make restaurant reservations using the Resy API.
-It uses the PromptQL service to provide a conversational interface for making reservations.
-The project is built using Hasura and the Resy API.
+It uses the [PromptQL service](https://hasura.io/promptql) to provide a conversational interface for making reservations.
+The project is built using Hasura and the (undocumented) Resy
+API.
 It is designed to be easy to use and provides a simple way to make reservations at your favorite restaurants or when exploring a new city.